-To help you develop your information literacy skills as well as spark your curiosity in the field of health psychology, you will complete a "Seek and Answer" project with 1 or 2 of your classmates.
-You will research a question, prepare a well-designed 15-30 minute powerpoint presentation with the answer, record the presentation and email it to me.
-I will then show it to the class during one of our zoom meetings.
-You will be at this meeting to discuss the topic further and answer any questions people have.
-Later (probably that same day), everyone will take a quiz on your presentation.
+To help you develop your information literacy and communication skills as well as spark your curiosity in the field of health psychology, you will complete a "SARA" project.
+You will research a question, prepare a well-designed 5-8 minute powerpoint presentation, record the presentation and share it with your classmates.
+You will also send me three multiple-choice questions on your presentation.
+Complete details are below.

 Not sure how to reference?

 Click on the tab "Help Referencing APA Style" - located below on this webpage.
 You can also use the Scribbr app.

 Not sure what your PowerPoint should look like?